-Stetind is one of the greatest climb you can do in Norway.
-Stetind in Nordland is Norway’s national mountain.
-A guided trip to Stetind is within reach also without climbing experience.
-Join us for a guided trip to Stetind!?
+Stetind is one of the greatest climbs you can do in Norway.
+Located in Nordland, Stetind is Norway’s national mountain.
+The summit is within reach even for those with no previous climbing experience.
+Join us for a guided hike up Stetind!?
 You need to be fit and have a good head for heights.

 Check Currency Calculator to convert into your currency.